Here’s a look at the life of Louis Farrakhan, leader of the Nation of Islam.

 Mother: Sarah Mae (Manning) Clark

-Children: four sons: Mustapha, Joshua Nasir, Abnar and Louis Jr.; and five daughters: Donna, Hanan, Maria, Fatimah and Khallada
+Children: Mustapha, Joshua Nasir, Abnar, Louis Junior, Donna, Hanan, Maria, Fatimah and Khallada

-The Walcott family moved from the Bronx to the West Indian section of Roxbury, a Boston neighborhood, in the mid-1930s.
+The Walcott family moved from the Bronx to the Roxbury neighborhood in Boston during the mid-1930s.

 He won a track scholarship to college in North Carolina.

-Farrakhan is an accomplished classical violinist who began playing at the age of five.
+Farrakhan is an accomplished classical violinist who began playing at the age of 5.
 He is also a singer, songwriter, playwright and film producer.
-Farrakhan wrote two plays, "The Trial" and "Orgena". ("A Negro" spelled backward).
+Farrakhan wrote two plays, “The Trial” and “Orgena.” (“A Negro” spelled backward).

 1955 - Joins the Nation of Islam (NOI) and adopts the name Louis X.